Vulture (1779 ship): Career

-The passage in 1788 of Dolben's Act (Slave Trade Act 1788) reduced the number of captives that Vulture would gather on subsequent voyages.
+The passage in 1788, of Dolben's Act (Slave Trade Act 1788) reduced the number of captives that Vulture would gather on subsequent voyages.

-7th enslaving voyage (1789–1790): Captain Brown sailed from Liverpool on 12 June 1789.
+7th voyage transporting enslaved people (1789–1790): Captain Brown sailed from Liverpool on 12 June 1789.
 Vulture again gathered her captives at Bonny and delivered them to Montego Bay.
 She had embarked 448 captives and she delivered 444 on 1 December.
 She arrived back at Liverpool on 20 May 1790.
 She had left Liverpool with 43 crew members and she suffered no crew deaths on her voyage.

-8th enslaving voyage (1790–1791): Captain Samuel Clough sailed from Liverpool on 16 October 1790.
+8th voyage transporting enslaved people (1790–1791): Captain Samuel Clough sailed from Liverpool on 16 October 1790.
 Vulture gathered her captives at Bonny and delivered them to Montego Bay.
-She arrived on 15 May 1791 and landed 436.
+She arrived on 15 May 1791, and landed 436.
 There apparently there was an insurrection aboard her by her captives, either before or during the voyage, but details are lacking.

 Vulture arrived back at Liverpool on 1 August.
 She had left with 50 crew members and suffered seven crew deaths on her voyage.

-9th enslaving voyage (1791–1792): Captain Clough sailed from Liverpool on 10 September 1791 and began trading in Africa on 27 November.
+9th voyage transporting enslaved people (1791–1792): Captain Clough sailed from Liverpool on 10 September 1791, and began trading in Africa on 27 November.
 Vulture gathered her captives at Bonny.
-She left Africa on 5 March 1792 and arrived at Montego Bay on 10 May.
+She left Africa on 5 March 1792, and arrived at Montego Bay on 10 May.
 She landed 444 captives, the same number as she had embarked.
 She arrived back at Liverpool on 16 July.
 She had left Liverpool with 39 crew members, and she suffered four crew deaths on her voyage.

 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-10th enslaving voyage (1792–1793): Captain James Bachope sailed from Liverpool on 6 October 1792.
+10th voyage transporting enslaved people (1792–1793): Captain James Bachope sailed from Liverpool on 6 October 1792.
 Vulture gathered her captives at Bonny and arrived at Kingston on 18 June 1793.
 There she landed 465 captives.
-She left on 21 August and arrived back at Liverpool on 8 October.
+She left on 21 August, and arrived back at Liverpool on 8 October.
 She had left Liverpool with 40 crew members and she suffered seven crew deaths on the voyage.

 War with France began while Captain James Baychop was still in the middle of the voyage.
 Still he was issued or acquired a letter of marque on 11 April 1793.
 The size of the crew and the armament suggests that Vulture's owners acquired the letter of marque, as an option to engage in privateering when she returned.

 Vulture may have sailed on a privateering cruise, but there is no record of such a voyage in Lloyd's List, or in British newspapers available online.